arabellaloveridge/06-3D-RPG/Godot-3D-Template-main 3/README.md

 # 3D RPG - please grade!

+Note: I don't know my Project 4 grade, so if that's not 100% I would like that filled!
+Otherwise, the spare 20% on the midterm/final is good thank you.

 A 3D RPG Game that involves a playable character, an NPC and a small challenge involing targets and a drone.

 ## Implementation